Officers, N.C.O.s and Men of the 1st Battalion, Buried in Boulogne Eastern Cemetery

 Military Service: Currently his Army records are unavailable, and do not appear to have survived the Second World War bombing, neither is his Medal Index Card available.
 Alec was gazetted 2nd Lieutenant in the Cheshire Regiment on 16th September 1914 and promoted Lieutenant for “distinguished service in the field“.
 (Source: ‘Roll of Honour’.)

-He died in Hospital at Boulogne on 27th October from “wounds received at on the 25th“.
-(According to his “Roll of Honour” entry this was at Ypres, but the Battalion did not get there until 6th November, on the 25th October the Battalion was in reserve east of Bethune.)
+He died in Hospital at Boulogne on 27th October from “wounds received at Ypres on the 25th“.
+(The “Roll of Honour” entry states Ypres, but the Battalion did not get there until 6th November, on the 25th October the Battalion was in reserve east of Bethune.)

 Crookenden, page 28, gives the date of Lieutenant Addison being wounded as the 20th, on which date the Battalion was in action at Violaines.
 The War Diary confirms this: “Held VIOLAINES, artillery shelled LA BASSEE.
 Battalion on outposts.
 2/Lieut MAY, 2/Lieut ADDISON wounded, 3 men killed, 24 men wounded.
 3 p.m.
 German attack repulsed.
 Battalion on outposts.”